Luis Garcia Player Props: Nationals vs. Orioles

 - Garcia is hitting .256 with a double, two home runs and two walks.

-- He has hit a home run in two of 11 games played this season, and in 4.8% of his plate appearances.
+- In 12 games played this season, he has homered in two of them.

-- In five games this season, Garcia has picked up an RBI, with more than one RBI once.
+- In five games this year, Garcia has picked up an RBI, with more than one RBI once.

-- He has scored at least one run four times this year (36.4%), including one multi-run game.
+- He has scored at least once four times this season (33.3%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.